 Details of the significant related party transactions undertaken in the usual course of business are set out in note 44 to the consolidated financial statements.
-All such related party transactions are fully exempt connected transactions under Chapter 14A of the Listing Rules.
+Save as disclosed in the section headed "Connected Transaction" of this Directors' Report, the other related party transactions are fully exempt connected transaction under Chapter 14A of the Listing Rules.